Is This Program Right for You?

 You will be required to attend additional meetings and events on the AU campus in the fall semester, to complete the academic program.

-You will be housed in typical Italian-style furnished apartments in the residential neighborhoods of Trastevere and Monteverde, Arrangements will be made for students to take meals in the apartments, eat at local restaurants and, through classes, learn to cook and eat in the classic Italian tradition.
+You will be housed in typical Italian-style furnished apartments in the residential neighborhoods of Trastevere and Monteverde, Arrangements will be made for you to take meals in the apartments, eat at local restaurants and, through classes, learn to cook and eat in the classic Italian tradition.

 Classes in "Survival Italian" will be provided at the beginning of the program.
-You will also participate in a full range of activities to help you to get to know Rome and have full access to the facilities at the American University of Rome.
+You will also participate in a full range of activities to help you to get to know Rome and have full access to the facilities at the American University of Rome

 The program includes two weekend excursions to explore and enhance understanding of the diverse regions of Italy.
 The first will be to Tuscany, to include Siena and Florence, and the second to the region of Campania, which may include Pompeii, Sorrento and the Amalfi Coast.
 Final itineraries will be provided during the pre-departure orientation.

 immediately prior to the date of travel.
-(The cost of this program is included but will require a separate registration.)
+Please note that the fees for the Eagle Summit program are paid separately from the First Year Seminar program.
 Immediately following, AU Abroad will provide a pre-departure orientation for all students and parents who may be in attendance.
 Students will then depart on a group flight to Rome.
 At the end of the program, students will return to Washington, DC.
 Onward transportation will be arranged by the student independent of the program and at the student's expense.